semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 3. Optional: If you do not see the repository you want to add in the **Projects** page of Semgrep app, follow the steps in the succeeding sections to ensure that Semgrep App can detect the repository.
 4. Click **Scan new project**, and then click **Run scan in CI**.
 5. Select which repository provider Semgrep to integrate with.
-5. For **GitHub Actions**:
+6. For **GitHub Actions**:
     1. Select the checkbox next to the name of the projects to add.
-    2. Optional: If you do not see the repository you want to add, follow the succeeding guide on **detecting GitHub repositories**.
-TODO
+    2. Optional: If you do not see the repository you want to add, adjust [GitHub Application's Repository Access](https://github.com/settings/installations) configuration.
     3. Click **Bulk add CI jobs**.
     4. Click **Commit file**.
 This commits a `semgrep.yml` file containing pertinent scan parameters, such as schedule, what branch to scan on, and so on.
     5. Semgrep App generates a token composed of a **Secret name** and **Secret value**.
 Copy and paste these into your repository's settings.
 Links are provided by Semgrep App.
     6. Click **The secret's there, continue**.
     7. Semgrep App creates a file for the CI job.
 Select toggles for desired features, such as scanning on a schedule.
-6. For **GitLab CI/CD**:
+7. For **GitLab CI/CD**:
     1. Create a Semgrep App token by clicking **Create new API token**, and then follow the displayed instructions about saving the token.
     2. Add the Semgrep App token as a secret [CI/CD variable](https://docs.gitlab.com/ee/ci/variables/#custom-cicd-variables) named `SEMGREP_APP_TOKEN`.
     3. Select toggles to determine scan behavior.
     4. Copy the snippet provided to your `.gitlab-ci.yml` file and commit it.
-7. For **CircleCI**:
+8. For **CircleCI**:
     1. Create a Semgrep App token by clicking **Settings > Tokens > Create new token**, then return to the project setup by clicking on the back arrow on your browser.
     2. Add the Semgrep App token as a project [environment variable](https://circleci.com/docs/2.0/env-vars/) named `SEMGREP_APP_TOKEN`.
     3. Copy the snippet provided and commit the `circleci/config.yml` file.
-8. For **other CI providers**:
+9. For **other CI providers**:
     1. Create a Semgrep App token by clicking **Settings > Tokens > Create new token**, then return to the project setup by clicking on the back arrow on your browser.
     2. Add the Semgrep App token as a project environment variable named `SEMGREP_APP_TOKEN`.
     3. Copy the snippet provided and commit your CI provider's `config.yml` file.
-9. If successful, Semgrep App scans the repository for the first time using default, pre-selected rules.
+10. If successful, Semgrep App scans the repository for the first time using default, pre-selected rules.

 To ensure that your GitHub repository is **detected** by Semgrep App: